Study: Misdiagnosis of lupus symptoms linked to mental health, trust issues - UPI.com

 It can be of immense benefit for patients just to hear from a doctor, '"I am so sorry for what you have been through to get this diagnosis, I am going to do my absolute best to ensure it never happens again,'" she said.

-Lupus is difficult to diagnose on first blush and has been called "The Great Imitator" or "The Great Masquerader" because its symptoms often can mimic those of other diseases, said Dr. Saira Sheikh of Lupus Therapeutics, the clinical research affiliate of the Lupus Research Alliance.
+Lupus is difficult to diagnose on first blush and has been called "The Great Imitator" or "The Great Masquerader" because its symptoms often can mimic those of other diseases, said Dr. Saira Sheikh, Linda Coley Sewell Distinguished Professor of Medicine at the University of North Carolina-Chapel Hill and chair of the Lupus Clinical Investigators Network.

+The network is overseen by Lupus Therapeutics, the clinical research affiliate of the Lupus Research Alliance.

 "In addition, there is no single test that is used definitively for the diagnosis of lupus, which is why the disease is easily misdiagnosed and there can often be a delay in receiving an accurate diagnosis," she told UPI.